DON’T SAY these 10 WRONG LITERAL Translations in SPANISH

 If you translate literally from English to Spanish, sometimes you’ll get it right, but many times you’ll end up with hilarious results that native Spanish speakers may or may not understand.

-In this video, you’ll discover the wrong translations that Spanish learners make the most…and that you probably want to avoid.
+In this lesson, you’ll discover 10 wrong literal translations in Spanish that learners make the most…and that you probably want to avoid.

 I’m Spring Spanish teacher, Paulisima, and here is mistake Número uno: (Number 1:)